0xsequence/erc-1155/README.md

 # Abstract

-The contracts in this repository follow a standard implementation of an MT contract.
+The contracts in this repository follow a standard implementation of an MT contract ([ERC-1155](https://github.com/ethereum/EIPs/issues/1155)).
 This standard provides basic functionality to track and transfer MTs and the interface provide an API other contracts and off-chain third parties can use.

 MTs contracts keep track of many token balances, which can lead to significant efficiency gains when batch transferring multiple token classes simultaneously.
 This is particularly useful for fungible tokens that are likely to be transfered together, such as gaming items (cards, weapons, parts of objects, minerals, etc.).
 The possible efficiency gains are more significant if the amount of tokens each address can own is capped, as shown in this implementation examples.